iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 to the model itself.
 Similarly, a test suite of a project is very involved and complex.
 CI is used to perform the testing; let it be on various platforms and environments, or simply move the testing load from a developer’s local machine to a dedicated testing platform.
+Just like CI helps when it comes to runing complex test suite, it can also help when the need for training arises.

 ![](/img/ci_for_ml_retrain_model.jpg) _Model training flow_

 Assuming that in a project’s repository a `dvc` pipeline is defined for training a model.
-You can ask your CI tool to call `dvc pull` and, voilà, it is now has access to the _right_ data needed for training.
+You can ask your CI tool to call `dvc pull` and, voilà, it now has access to the _right_ data needed for training.
 The reproducing pipeline can be arbitrary complicated and comprise of many steps; regardless of all, `dvc repro` will yield a newly trained model.
 This new model will be tracked and pushed to